Larry Adler

-Lawrence Cecil Adler (February 10, 1914 – August 6, 2001) was an American harmonica player.
+Lawrence Cecil Adler (February 10, 1914 – August 6, 2001) was an American harmonica player and film composer.
 Known for playing major works, he played compositions by George Gershwin, Ralph Vaughan Williams, Malcolm Arnold, Darius Milhaud and Arthur Benjamin.
-During his later career, he collaborated with Sting, Elton John, Kate Bush and Cerys Matthews.
+During his later career, he collaborated with Sting, Elton John and Kate Bush.

 Early life

 Adler was born in Baltimore, Maryland, to Sadie Hack and Louis Adler.
 They were a Jewish family.
 He graduated from Baltimore City College high school.
 He taught himself harmonica, which he called a mouth organ.
 He played professionally at 14.
 In 1927, he won a contest sponsored by the Baltimore Sun, playing a Beethoven minuet, and a year later he ran away from home to New York.
 After being referred by Rudy Vallée, Adler got his first theatre work, and caught the attention of orchestra leader Paul Ash, who placed Adler in a vaudeville act as "a ragged urchin, playing for pennies".